jimmybutzen/mydu-scripts/broadcast/README.md

     ```bash
     defaultMessage="Your message here"

     Replace "Your message here" with the message you want to send.
-For example:
     ```

 ### How to Use: